 The reality of New Year's resolutions is that they often don't last more than a couple of weeks.
 We start out with good intentions, but then we get off track.
-Maybe it's because our goals are too far out of reach.
+Maybe it's

 With that in mind, I'd like to help you kick off 2009 with a simple resolution that will pay dividends throughout the year.
 Repeat after me: "I resolve to spend more quality time in my garden".
 Polls indicate gardening is one of the most popular hobbies.
 Whether you have a large yard, a small yard or just a few potted plants on the balcony, all would benefit from a little consideration during New Year's resolution time.